Story #32558: As core developer, the new Logging API needs to be integrated in all core compontents

 What would you think about just storing the records on root level, define TCA configurations, making it available through the regular list module.
 Do we really need a dedicated module for that?

-#12 Updated by Thorsten Kahler about 8 years ago
+#12 Updated by Thorsten Kahler over 8 years ago

 - Priority changed from Should have to Could have